ROCm/HIP/docs/how-to/hip_porting_guide.rst

 =========================

 The HIP runtime provides support for CUDA driver entry point access when using CUDA 12.0 or later.
-This feature allows developers to directly interact with the CUDA driver API, providing more control over GPU operations.
+This feature lets developers interact directly with the CUDA driver API, providing more control over GPU operations.

 Driver entry point access provides several features:

 * Retrieving the address of a runtime function
 * Requesting the default stream version on a per-thread basis
-* Accessing new HIP features on older toolkits with a newer driver
+* Accessing HIP features on older toolkits with a newer driver

 For more information on driver entry point access, see :cpp:func:`hipGetProcAddress`.